 - The name Tallahassee comes from a Muskogean Indian word meaning "old fields."
 Indians migrated through the region during the 18th and 19th centuries.

-- It's believed the first Christmas celebrated in the United States was celebrated in the DeSoto encampment in 1539 in what is now Tallahassee.
+- It's believed the first Christmas celebrated in the United States was observed in the DeSoto encampment in 1539 in what is now Tallahassee.

 - It's very rare to have a white Christmas in Tallahassee; the last was in 1989.